anborg/camunda-bpm-dev-docs/spikes/feel-spike.md

 1. Java FEEL Engine provides custom function mechanism which is part of private API
    * We need to outline how users can migrate their custom functions for Scala Feel Engine

+## To be Investigated

+* Custom Function Mechanism
+  * Probably not working for Java: provider class is successfully registered but cannot be resolved
+  * Evaluate if Java Custom Function mechanism can be used in conjunction with Scala
+* Process engine context functions (e.g. `now()`, `currentUser()`, etc.) are available in a redundant manner
+* Optimized shaded Jar to reduce the size of Scala Library
+* Understand difference of factory and plugin
+* Scala DMN Engine

 ## Action Items & Estimation